mehmetresitcagan/House-Prices-Regression/README.md

 **Date:** June 19, 2023

-This repository contains the results of a regression analysis conducted on the house_prices dataset.
+This repository contains the results of a regression analysis conducted on the house_prices.csv dataset.
 The analysis aimed to understand the relationship between independent variables and the dependent variable (SalePrice).